 About Me

-I completed my doctorate in Anthropology in the subfields of linguistics and Mesoamerican indigenous studies at the University at Albany, SUNY.
+I completed my doctorate in Anthropology in the subfields of linguistic and Mesoamerican indigenous studies at the University at Albany, SUNY.
 I also hold a MA in linguistics from San Francisco State University and BA's in anthropology and philosophy from the University of California Davis.
 I have teaching experience at both large public universities and small liberal arts colleges.
-I consider myself an interdisciplinary scholar, but my work centers in cultural, linguistic, and visual anthropology.
-My main interests include discourse analysis, corpus linguistics, syntax, semantics and semiotics, the role of media technologies in communication, language maintenance and change and the relationship between image and language.
-I pursue these interests in the documentation of Mesoamerican indigenous languages, and their histories and cultures, from an indigenous perspective.
-I have recently expanded these interests to understand the relationship between culture and public health.

-My current research projects include the study of political metaphors and the relationship between language (broadly), grammar, image and media technologies in pre-Columbian Mayan texts.
+My current research projects about indigenous Mesoamerica include the study of political metaphors and the relationship between language (broadly), grammar, image and media technologies in pre-Columbian Mayan texts.
 This project also involves an examination of language change and language's relationship to history.
-I also am studying the relationship between political metaphors in both language and image in the COVID-19 pandemic and their role in the production of truth.
-Another research project I am working on is the study of the syntax of Copala Triqui's clause linkage types.
-See my RESEARCH tab for more information on these projects and my other research interests.
+I am also working on the syntax of Copala Triqui's clause linkage types and a Copala Triqui text on Día de los Muertos.
+The text recounts the traditional Copala Triqui practices surrounding Día de los Muertos and is form of oral history.
+The project thus supports the ethnohistory of indigenous communities in Mesoamerica.

 Updates & Recent Work